QuantEcon/lecture-source-py/source/rst/arma.rst

 The AR(1) can be generalized to an AR(:math:`p`) and likewise for the MA(1).

-Putting all of this together, we get the.
+Putting all of this together, we get the

 :index:`ARMA` Processes
 ------------------------